To contact a member of our staff, please call us at

 Diego Valderrama, SFCD Board President, joined the Board in 2012.
 He is an economist and has lived in San Francisco since 2003.
 He is the parent of a funny, sweet and happy little boy who also happens to have some disabilities.
 The cause of the disabilities are as of yet undiagnosed, and sometimes this lack of a “label” has made it harder to receive necessary services.
 Diego’s family has benefited tremendously from Support for Families which has become a second home to them.
 They have attended support groups, resource fairs, and multiple social events.
 Diego became a Parent Mentors in 2011 and has spoken to outside groups about the work that the organization does.
 Diego believes that children with disabilities should be fully integrated into our society and recognized for their abilities.
 He hopes that one day all schools, public and private, shall teach all children together regardless of their varying abilities.

-Kathy Bello Shepherd, SFCD Board Secretary, is a credentialed special education teacher in private practice with a licensed psychologist, provides collaborative psychoeducational evaluations in San Francisco.
+Kathy Bello Shepherd, SFCD Board Vice President, is a credentialed special education teacher in private practice with a licensed psychologist, provides collaborative psychoeducational evaluations in San Francisco.
 Prior to starting her practice, she taught special education in public schools and witnessed first hand the need for the valuable support and resources provided by Support for Families.
 She is honored to be able to give back to the community by volunteering for such an important organization.
 Kathy also volunteers with the Bay Area Association of Disabled sailors (BAADS).
 She and her husband, Bart, live in San Francisco with their two daughters one of whom has a diagnosed learning disability.

-Jake Block, Treasurer, is a Director at Deutsche Bank Wealth Management in San Francisco helping families and institutions.
+Jake Block, SFCD Board Treasurer, is a Director at Deutsche Bank Wealth Management in San Francisco helping families and institutions.
 He has finally reached the point where he has the courage and capacity to give back to his community and is a member not only of the Board of Directors of Support for Families, but he also serves on the Board of the Lafayette (CA) Community Association.
 His interest in SFF was sparked by his young daughters friendship with a classmate with special needs.
 It reminded Jake that as someone who overcame his own childhood disability with the support of his family and community it was time to provide the same support he once so desperately needed.
 He lives in Lafayette with his wife, Bethany, and two children, Estelle and Isaac.